 - Using, storing and disposing of hazardous materials

 COURSE DURATION AND HOURS:

-You will not need to bring any tools for this class.
-However if you have any of the following tools we recommend that you bring them with you.
+You won't need to bring any tools to this class.
+However, if you have any of the following tools we recommend that you bring them with you.
 Tool list

 The course cost includes safety equipment for your use during the course.